Robotics010/carla_autoware_bridge/getting-started.md

 ## Step 3. carla-ros-bridge installation

+Clone my fork of [`carla-ros-bridge`](https://github.com/Robotics010/ros-bridge) to your workspace.
+This fork has several changes:

+* change imu frame_id to `tamagawa/imu_link`
+* change lidar frame_id to `velodyne_top`
+* add ring field to lidar messages

-Clone [`carla-ros-bridge`](https://github.com/carla-simulator/ros-bridge/tree/0.9.12) to your workspace and build it with the following commands:
+And build it with the following commands:

 ```
 source /opt/ros/galactic/setup.bash